 Tinnitus is not a disease itself, but rather a symptom of another underlying health issue.
 In most cases, it is a sensorineural reaction in the brain due to damage in the ear and hearing system.
 It is often associated with hearing loss.
 However, there are around 200 different health conditions that can have tinnitus as an underlying symptom.
 Below is a list of some of the most reported conditions related to tinnitus.

 As mentioned above, there is no scientifically validated cure for most types of tinnitus.
-The search for a cure is ongoing and real progress is being made through extensive research.
+The search for a cure is ongoing, and real progress is being made through extensive research.
+There are, however, excellent tools to help patients manage symptoms.
+Our treatments help reduce the perceived intensity, persistence, and burden of tinnitus.

 These treatments do not repair the underlying causes of tinnitus, nor eliminate the signal in the brain.
 Instead, they address the attentional, emotional, and cognitive impacts.
 They will help you live a better, more fulfilling, and more productive life, even if the tinnitus remains.